Why Hire a Real Estate Agent When You’re Selling or Buying

 Get an all-cash, no-obligation offer through HomeLight’s Simple Sale platform whenever you’re ready.
 Receive your offer quickly and close in as little as 10 days.
 No showings, no repairs, no open houses.

-7. Manages (and explains) all those documents
+7. Manage (and explain) all those documents

 Some examples include:

 Real estate agents will take the time to explain the purpose of each document, answer any questions you have, and clarify the terms you’re agreeing to and signing.
+Once all parties have signed the documents and contracts, your real estate agent will organize them for easy future access.

 A top real estate agent is well-versed in negotiation tactics that will help you get the best price for your property.
 Effective negotiation requires knowledge of the current market, research, and expert skills.